 Intellectual Property Funds.
 When the University owns intellectual property or enjoys an equity interest in it, the University’s share of net proceeds derived from that intellectual property generally will be allocated to support the mission of the university as described previously in Section II.
 D.

 Departing Inventors/Authors.
-Any income allocations to which a faculty, staff member or student is entitled hereunder, shall continue to be made to such faculty, staff member or student even after he or she has left the University.
+Any income allocations to which a faculty, staff member or student is entitled hereunder, shall continue to be made to such faculty, staff member or student even after they have left the University.

 IMPLEMENTATION